Master of Education

-The M.Ed. in Mathematics Education is designed to provide content and pedagogy appropriate for the teaching of mathematics with options for increasing the teacher’s understanding of content area literacy, the inclusion of students with special needs and utilize-ing technology to teach mathematics.
+The M.Ed. in Mathematics Education is designed to provide content and pedagogy appropriate for the teaching of mathematics with options for increasing the teacher’s understanding of content area literacy, the inclusion of students with special needs, and utilizing technology to teach mathematics.
 The mathematics content is designed to strengthen understanding of the mathematics taught in the K-8 curriculum.
-Candidates must prepare an exit portfolio, demonstrating compe-tency in the nine outcomes of the School of Education (i.e., philosophy, development, diversity, content, student learning, learning environment, professionalism, technology).
+Candidates must prepare an exit portfolio, demonstrating competency in the nine outcomes of the School of Education (i.e., philosophy, development, diversity, content, student learning, learning environment, professionalism, technology).
 The M.Ed.
-Mathematics Education program is not a teacher certification program.
-For an initial teaching certificate see Bachelor of Arts in Elementary Education programs, or Masters of Arts in Teaching programs.
-Students wanting a K-8 Mathematics Education teaching endorsement must also apply to the Mathematics Education (K-8) Certificate Program.
+Mathematics Education program is not an initial teacher certification program.
+For an initial teaching certificate see Bachelor of Arts in Elementary Education programs, or Master of Arts in Teaching programs.
+Students wanting a K-5 or K-8 Mathematics Education teaching endorsement will be eligible upon completion of the requirements for the specific Certificate Program.

 |Minimum Credit Hours||36|